LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/load-balancing.md

 **Step 3:** Only agents from the allocated group can get assigned to the conversation

-**Step 4:** The conversation will maintain its group assignment until it is closed or transferred outside the group
+**Step 4:** The conversation will maintain its group assignment until it is closed or transferred to a skill that was configured with a load balance configuration that does not hold a current assigned group.

 ## FAQs